Computer Station Nation is reader-supported.

 Verdict

-The Logitech G Pro X Superlight 2 is the best gaming mouse available if performance is the only variable.
-LIGHTFORCE switches, 2,000 Hz wireless, 60g solid shell, 95-hour battery — it has no meaningful weakness for competitive play.
+The Logitech G Pro X Superlight 2 is the best gaming mouse available if performance is your only variable.
+LIGHTFORCE switches, 2,000 Hz wireless, 60g solid shell, 95-hour battery — no meaningful weakness for competitive play.

-If $150 is too much, the Razer DeathAdder V3 at $43.99 is the runner-up for competitive FPS.
-Same sensor class, same optical switch technology, proven ergonomic shape — at less than a third of the price.
+If $150 is out of reach, the Razer DeathAdder V3 at $43.99 is the runner-up for competitive FPS.
+Same sensor class, same optical switch tech, proven ergonomic shape — at less than a third of the price.
+Crazy value.

 Buying advice

 Competitive FPS players on any budget should prioritize sensor accuracy and low click latency.
-Weight matters for low-DPI players making large arm movements.
-The DeathAdder V3 at $44 and the Superlight 2 at $150 are the two picks in this use case — one for budget-conscious players, one for those who want the best available.
+Weight matters at low DPI where you’re making large arm movements.
+The DeathAdder V3 at $44 and the Superlight 2 at $150 are the two picks — one for budget-conscious players, one for people who want the best available.

 Players who want wireless without spending $100+ should look at the Viper V3 HyperSpeed ($50) or SteelSeries Rival 3 Wireless ($47).
-The G305 ($40) is the call if you’re already in the Logitech ecosystem and want LIGHTSPEED specifically.
+The G305 ($40) is the call if you’re already in the Logitech ecosystem and specifically want LIGHTSPEED.

 New or casual gamers won’t go wrong with the G203 ($30) or DeathAdder Essential ($25).
-Neither will limit you at beginner-to-intermediate play levels, and both leave money in your budget for other gear.
+Neither will hold you back at beginner-to-intermediate play levels, and both leave money for the rest of your battlestation.

 Frequently asked questions